BarrOff/roots/README.md

 When using the FalsePosition algorithm, a number has to be passed to the initialisation call.
 The number has to be an int from 1 to 12 and correspondts to the respective galdino function.

+**Notice**: passing a variable number of parameters is handled slightly different in Julia and Nim.
+Therefore I decided to pass them via a dedicated object type.
-Options can be passed to the function by giving a UnivariateZeroOptions object as a last parameter:
+The options are therefore passed to the function by giving a UnivariateZeroOptions object as a last parameter:

 ```nim
 import math, roots